This guide will help you turn your local scouting team into a world-wide scouting network.

 A thing you will have to keep in mind whilst setting up the scouting network is you should sign different types of scouts.
 You have scouts that are looking for the next Lionel Messi, but you should also have scouts that can determine a players current ability.

 That way you will not only find players for the future, but will always keep your current squad in mind as well.
-Read our guide on different types of scouts to determine which one you need.

 It is advised you appoint at least one ‘Master Scout’.
 This is the best scout available for your club.
 This Master Scout will not be used to roam the world for new players.
 No, his key assignment will be giving the final judgement on players you have on your shortlist and really want to sign.